Trucking Heavy Equipment Between Houston and Dallas

 Close the loop with visibility, inspection, and clear paperwork.

-- Live GPS and ETA updates with proactive re-sequencing when delays appear.
+- Live GPS and ETA updates, with re-sequencing when delays appear.

-- Final inspection on arrival.
-Document discrepancies.
-Open claims with cargo insurance support if needed.
+- Final inspection on arrival, documenting any discrepancy and opening claims with cargo insurance support if needed.

 - Plan return legs for cores, tooling, and rentals using reverse logistics.